RagedUnicorn/wow-classic-gearmenu/README.md

 ![](docs/gm_combat_queue.gif)

-> Note: You can right click any slot to clear the combatqueue for that slot
+> Note: You can right-click any slot to clear the combatqueue for that slot

 ![](docs/gm_combat_queue_cancel.gif)